Example Call To Action Bar: Easy enable/disable

 VVG Sales Consultants are not trained to determine the suitability of specific fixtures or appliances.
 However, we will work with you and your supplier to help evaluate whether the components’ sizes and characteristics fit your project.

-• It is important to ask about compatibility prior to purchasing appliances.
+Ask about appliance compatibility prior to purchasing new appliances.

 Freestanding ranges (most common), which have the controls on the back, will generally require a 30” opening and the sides will be polished.
 These ranges are not required to be on-site.